Michał Kleofas Ogiński: Works

-Ogiński admired French and Italian opera.
+Ogiński admired French and Italian opera as well as the works of Haydn and Mozart.
 He was a violinist, and played the clavichord and the balalaika.
 He began composing marches and military songs in the 1790s that gained popularity among the rebels of 1794.
 He composed some 20 polonaises, piano pieces, mazurkas, marches, romances and waltzes.

 Some of his other popular works and compositions include: